 Battelle uses low-density polyethylene (LDPE) sheet-based passive samplers, also known as polyethylene devices (PEDs).
-These sheets are low cost, reliable and easy to adjust to different sizes and geometries for different applications.
-PEDs provide a reliable and cost-effective way to measure low levels of dissolved hydrophobic contaminants such as polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), chlorinated pesticides, and dioxins and furans.
-Typically, they are deployed in the field for up to a month.
+These sheets are low cost, robust, and easy to adjust to different sizes and geometries for different applications.
+PEDs provide a reliable and cost-effective way to measure low levels of HOCs such as polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), chlorinated pesticides, and dioxins and furans.
+Typically, PEDs are deployed in the field for up to a month.
 They can be used to measure freely dissolved contaminants in the water column, buried directly in sediment for shallow porewater measurements, or they can be placed in piezometers (screened pipes inserted into the sediment) or monitoring wells when contaminant concentrations in deep sediments or groundwater are of interest.

-Battelle has used PEDs for several projects for the U.S. Environmental Protection Agency (EPA), U.S. Army Corps of Engineers (USACE) and the U.S. Navy.
+Battelle has used PEDs for projects for the U.S. Environmental Protection Agency (EPA), U.S. Army Corps of Engineers (USACE) and the U.S. Navy.
 In one USACE project at New Bedford Harbor, PEDs were used to analyze the flux of contamination across the sediment-water interface.
 The study results were used to help identify sources of contamination to the water column and food web, and to support remedial design.
-As part of a comprehensive evaluation of the effectiveness of dredging as a potential remedy, Battelle deployed passive samplers at a number of Great Lakes Legacy Act sediment sites for the EPA.
+As part of a comprehensive evaluation of the effectiveness of dredging as a potential remedy, Battelle deployed passive samplers at Great Lakes Legacy Act sediment sites for the EPA.
 Passive samplers have also been used to assess bioavailability of PAHs from sediments associated with MGP sites.

 Battelle’s work has resulted in the development of optimized methods for use of PEDs for assessing and managing contaminated sediments.
-Battelle has also exposed PEDs to contaminated sediments both in the field and in the laboratory and found that the porewater concentrations were equivalent to those measured in the field.
+Battelle has exposed PEDs to contaminated sediments both in the field and in the laboratory and found that the porewater concentrations were equivalent.
 Laboratory exposures offer an alternative to field deployments in high boat-traffic areas or areas easily accessible by foot where sampler loss during deployment may be an issue.
 Additionally, laboratory exposures can be conducted in less time and avoid costly field retrieval activities.

-Battelle offers comprehensive list of passive sampling services, including preparation of the samplers, choice of performance reference compounds, deployment and retrieval in a wide variety of environmental settings, laboratory exposure studies, sampler extraction and analysis, and finally data processing and interpretation.
-Battelle has been a leader in passive sampler development for over 20 years and will work with you to design a study that meets your project’s needs.
+Battelle offers comprehensive list of passive sampling services, study design, preparation of samplers, choice of performance reference compounds, deployment and retrieval in a wide variety of environmental settings, laboratory exposure studies, sampler extraction and analysis, and finally data processing and interpretation.